23 Best Mind Bending Movies on Amazon Prime (August 2024)

 11. Nanny (2022)

-In Nikyatu Jusu’s chilling directorial debut, ‘Nanny’ unfolds as a psychological horror film, showing the harrowing journey of Aisha, an undocumented Senegalese immigrant in New York.
+In Nikyatu Jusu’s chilling directorial debut, ‘Nanny’ unfolds as a psychological horror film, showing the harrowing journey of Aisha (Anna Diop), an undocumented Senegalese immigrant in New York.
 Entrusted with the care of Rose, the daughter of the affluent Hav family, Aisha grapples with unsettling visions and dreams of her son Lamine.
 As Aisha’s connection with the Hav family unravels, a disturbing truth surfaces – Lamine’s spectral presence is causing the eerie phenomena.
 Jusu intricately weaves themes of immigration, maternal sacrifice, and supernatural perception, delivering a haunting tale that navigates the blurred boundaries of reality.
 The movie is streaming here.

 10. The Neon Demon (2016)